NORTHERN IRELAND BOWLING ASSOCIATION

 Matches may be postponed under the following circumstances:

-(c) When either team has one or more player and/or official engaged in an Inter-Association or International series on the date the match was to be played; or
+(c) When either team has three (3) or more players and/or officials engaged in an Inter-Association or International series on the date the match was to be played; or

-(d) When either team has one or more player and/or official engaged in the playing of the National Championships or the Semi-finals and Finals of the Association’s Championships.
+(d) When either team has three (3) or more players and/or officials engaged in the playing of the National Championships or the Semi-finals and Finals of the Association’s Championships.

 In (c) or (d) above, an official is defined as IBA President, NIBA President, NIBA Honorary General Secretary, NIBA Honorary Treasurer, NIBA Competitions Secretary ((d) only), IBA and/or NIBA Selector ((c) only), or an officially appointed Umpire.
 An official who has retired from playing or who does not normally play on a Club’s team cannot be used to postpone a game under this clause.